-Following individual therapy with marital therapy
+Following individual therapy with couple therapy

 People often ask to come to therapy alone and bring their partner later.
 This is generally not a good idea and I avoid it for the following reasons.
 Marriage and couple therapy requires different skills and approaches than individual therapy.
 When I am conducting marriage counseling, I am treating your relationship, not either of you individually, with the hope that you will both benefit from the counseling and feel happier as your intimacy improves.

 It is difficult to maintain a balanced perspective in marital work when a therapist has treated one of the partners in individual therapy prior to seeing the other partner.
 The partner who has not been treated individually is often uncomfortable and concerned that the therapist will be biased toward his/her partner.
 The therapist’s ability to maintain a balance and perspective from both partners’ is an important part of conducting couple therapy, and it is unwise to load the process in advance with so many negative potentials.

 It may be possible, however, for each of you to have one or two individual sessions with the therapist to discuss private issues during the course of treatment.

 Couple and marital therapy is indicated when there is a relationship problem and both partners are willing to participate in therapy.
 Generally, the research on couple therapy has shown that when couples attend separate individual therapy sessions, they are more likely to separate than if they attend couple therapy sessions together.

 Even when one partner is reluctant to attend, couple therapy can often be helpful.
 Especially if, in the course of therapy, partners begin to feel more comfortable and that their needs, as well as their partner’s need, are being addressed.
 Sometimes only one partner is enough to make a change in a relationship, and therefore attending individually when your partner does not want to attend with the goal to work on helping to change your relationship and keep it together can benefit a relationship.